-- TL;DR: We introduce an efficient memory layer that can learn representation and coarsen input graphs simultaneously without relying on message passing.
+TL;DR: We introduce an efficient memory layer to jointly learn representations and coarsen the input graphs.

-- Abstract: Graph Neural Networks (GNNs) are a class of deep models that operates on data with arbitrary topology and order-invariant structure represented as graphs.
-We introduce an efficient memory layer for GNNs that can learn to jointly perform graph representation learning and graph pooling.
-We also introduce two new networks based on our memory layer: Memory-Based Graph Neural Network (MemGNN) and Graph Memory Network (GMN) that can learn hierarchical graph representations by coarsening the graph throughout the layers of memory.
-The experimental results demonstrate that the proposed models achieve state-of-the-art results in six out of seven graph classification and regression benchmarks.
+Abstract: Graph neural networks (GNNs) are a class of deep models that operate on data with arbitrary topology represented as graphs.
+We introduce an efficient memory layer for GNNs that can jointly learn node representations and coarsen the graph.
+We also introduce two new networks based on this layer: memory-based GNN (MemGNN) and graph memory network (GMN) that can learn hierarchical graph representations.
+The experimental results shows that the proposed models achieve state-of-the-art results in eight out of nine graph classification and regression benchmarks.
 We also show that the learned representations could correspond to chemical features in the molecule data.

 Keywords: Graph Neural Networks, Memory Networks, Hierarchial Graph Representation Learning